rohanod/route-visualiser/prompt.md

  ╭─────────────────────────────────────────────────────────────────╮
  │                                                                 │
  │  Next steps                                                     │
- │  1. cd visualiser-app                                           │
+ │  1. cd route-visualiser                                         │
  │  2. pnpm run dev                                                │
  │  Your project will be available at:                             │ │  • Frontend: http://localhost:3001                              │